kim22914351420/spectralGA/README.md

 ## Credits and Acknowledgements

-This module is based on an excellent genetic algorithm program written in MATLAB by Simon Gelinas Simon G&eacute;linas during his PhD in the Optoelectronics Group at the University of Cambridge.
+This module is based on an excellent genetic algorithm program written in MATLAB by Simon G&eacute;linas during his PhD in the Optoelectronics Group at the University of Cambridge.
 The program is discussed in his thesis, and it is a wonderful resource to the group.
 Many thanks to Florian Schroeder and Callum Ward for their valuable contributions to said MATLAB program.